-In 1948, the Junior Theatre Workshop of the San Diego Community Theatre (the Old Globe Theatre) was established at the suggestion of Craig Noel, the resident director.
-With instructors and facilities provided under the Old Globe’s stewardship, founder Irma Fraser McPherson directed a group of students, ages eight to eighteen, in what became the first of many Junior Theatre productions from the hilarious to the heart-breaking to the simply show-stopping.
+In 1948, the Junior Theatre Workshop of the San Diego Community Theater (now, the Old Globe Theatre) was established at the suggestion of Craig Noel, the resident director.
+With instructors and facilities provided under the Old Globe’s stewardship, founders Irma Fraser McPherson and Mary Corrigan directed a group of students, ages eight to eighteen, in what became the first of many Junior Theatre productions from the hilarious to the heart-breaking to the simply show-stopping.

 As Junior Theatre continued to flourish, it moved to Balboa Park’s old Food and Beverage building for its new rehearsal space, with shows staged in the Palisades Building Recital Hall and Puppet Theatre.
 By 1951, the San Diego Park and Recreation Department took over sponsorship of the junior theatre program, and two years later the Civic Conservatory of Theatre Arts for Youth (produced by the San Diego Junior Theatre) was incorporated.